filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_16/notes_16.md

 2. Logic
 </ul>
 <ul>
 To debug code, you first must read and interpret the error message.
 If the message is not giving a specific error, it often includes the first effected line.
-This mean when resolving errors in SQL the first error encoured will be the only one listed
+This mean when resolving errors in SQL the first error encountered will be the only one listed
 </ul>

 <p><b>REFERENCE A DATABASE</b></p>